 One man, however, chose to act differently.
 Conrad Hunte, a man of great morals and conscience who had played a part in the revolution in Jamaica and an ardent supporter of Mahatma Gandhi, realised that the West Indian flag would soon be engulfed in the fire.
 He risked his own life, climbed the terrace amidst the spreading fire and went on to retrieve the flag.
 However, Hunte’s autobiography Playing to Win tells us a different story altogether.

-Hunte clearly mentions that as he had tried to climb the flagpole to retrieve both flags (note that no Indian had attempted the same), a policeman asked him not to risk it, and retrieved the flags himself.
-The viewers of the scene saw from a distance that a dark man in an all-white outfit (Calcutta policemen have a white uniform) performing the act, and believed (and spread) the more romantic version of the tale – that of Hunte being the sole hero of the entire drama.
+The viewers of the scene saw from a distance that a dark man performing the act, and believed (and spread) the more romantic version of the tale — that of Hunte being the sole hero of the entire drama.
+Ananda Bazar Patrika, one of the biggest media houses of the city, reported the same under the headline TRUE CRICKET.
+And the myth stayed.

-Amazingly, the entire stadium was restored inside two days (the next day was a scheduled rest day), and play resumed – though a lot of that had to do with Sir Frank Worrell’s intervention.
-Worrell, always a popular figure, was on a personal tour of Calcutta; it was on his insistence that a reluctant West Indies side took field the next day, and play resumed as if nothing had happened.
+Amazingly, the entire stadium was restored inside two days, and play resumed — though a lot of that had to do with Worrell’s intervention.
 The West Indian cricketers were also promised a bonus of £45 each.
+However, throughout their stay in Calcutta, the cricketers kept receiving calls, insisting them to leave.

 (A hippopotomonstrosesquippedaliophobiac by his own admission, Abhishek Mukherjee is a statistical analyst based in Kolkata, India.
 He typically looks upon life as a journey involving two components – cricket and literature – not necessarily as disjoint elements.
 A passionate follower of the history of the game with an insatiable appetite for trivia and anecdotes, he has also a rather steady love affair with the incredible assortment of numbers the sport has to offer.
 He also thinks he can bowl decent leg-breaks and googlies in street cricket, and blogs at http://ovshake.blogspot.in)